-1. Measuring your travel carbon footprint is an essential first step
+Measuring your travel carbon footprint is an essential first step

-Having the data on your travel emissions is key to understanding environmental impacts, identifying opportunities for reductions, setting targets, and assessing the success of changes that you make.
-Tools for measuring travel impacts also help you to model the impacts of travel and plan carbon-efficient routes. ecolibrium's free Travel Carbon App can be used to easily record travel miles and associated carbon emissions when you're on the move.
-Just search for ecolibrium in the App Store or GooglePlay to find out more.
-Ecolibrium also provide offline tools for recording artist, crew, production and company travel data and for assessing audience travel impacts.
-Contact the ecolibrium team directly to access these: hello@ecolibrium.earth
+Having the data on your travel emissions is key to understanding environmental impacts, identifying opportunities for reductions, setting targets, and assessing the success of changes.
+Tools for measuring also help to model impacts and plan carbon-efficient routes for future tours. ecolibrium's free Travel Carbon App can be used to easily record travel miles and associated carbon emissions when you're on the move.
+Just search for ecolibrium in the App Store or GooglePlay or get in touch with the ecolibrium team to access their offline tools for recording data.